ajitkoti/papertrail/content/post/mica-paper-notes.md

 **Keys and values are short**: Masstree focused on long keys and values with potentially a high degree of prefix overlap.
-MICA instead assumes that keys and values are relatively short - short enough to fit into a UDP packet, so about 64k in total.
+MICA instead assumes that keys and values are relatively short - short enough to fit into a UDP packet, so about 64k in total (and in fact the evaluation is performed with a total string length no longer than 1132 bytes).
 Shorter keys and values present their own
 difficulties: comparison costs are lower so perhaps not so important to focus on, but they also require small memory allocations which can lead to more fragmentation and higher overhead (e.g. the fixed cost of tracking an allocation becomes more significant with higher allocation volume).